 Black Forest Open-Air Museum

 This is one of our favourite places to bring out-of-town guests in the region.
 While Freiburg and Baden-Baden are on the edges of the Black Forest, the Black Forest Open-Air Museum is right in the depths of it.
 You get a real sense of what it was like to live and farm in the forest 300-400 years ago.
+There is a misconception in English-speaking articles that the Brothers Grimm lived in the Black Forest, but they didn’t — they lived and worked further up north towards Kassel, but the illustrations in many picture books definitely look like they were inspired by the half-timbered houses in this region.
 There are quite a few huge old houses, filled with furniture and tools of the time.
 Volunteers in costume demonstrate local crafts and skills, and you can greet horses, pigs and chickens.
 There are several exhibitions just for kids to clamber through, and a great playground with a little cafe and tables right there.
 The larger restaurant is great for a coffee and a big slice of the eponymous cake.
 It’s very different from Strasbourg and the surrounding area, so you will definitely feel like you’re seeing something new.
 It’s a good two hours on the train from Strasbourg but there’s a stop right by the museum that is open in the summer, but it’s an hour’s drive by car.

 Do you have a favourite spot near Strasbourg?